andreipope/pxdocs-backup-old/content/install.md

 2. Generate the install spec through the **PX-Backup** [spec generator](https://central.portworx.com/specGen/wizard).

-    If you're installing Portworx alongside PX-Backup, select the **Use storage class** checkbox under the **Storage** section of the **Spec Details** tab of the spec generator and enter the name of the storageclass you created in step 1 above.
+     If you're using Portworx for the PX-Backup installation, select the **Use storage class** checkbox under the **Storage** section of the **Spec Details** tab of the spec generator and enter the name of the storageclass you created in step 1 above.

 2. Using Helm, add the {{< pxEnterprise >}} repo to your cluster and update it:
     <!-- I may instead just push these two steps together and refer users to the spec generator -->